utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-flows-interface.md

 ### Blocks on the canvas

+The following blocks can be used to construct your application:

 * **(1) The Start block:** The first block found in every flow and the only one that can't be deleted.
 Applications (Forms and Webhooks) send their information through this block.
 * **(2) Other blocks:** One of the many types of other blocks that can be used in a flow.
 The list of blocks is [here](/docs/postman-flows/reference/blocks-list/).
 * **(3) Text annotations:** One of the ways to document a flow for other users or explain complex tasks being performed.